 The most traditional beans used in tavče gravče are called tetovo beans.
 They’re named after the Macedonian city from where they came.
 They matter to those who are connoisseurs, which is pretty much everyone in the region.
 If you are lucky enough to find yourself at the Bit Pazar market in Skopje, you’ll see a staggering assortment of these beans.
 They are all classified and graded and displayed in massive quantities.
 It was very cool to take it all in, but fairly intimidating to try to shop for.

-Traditionally, the dish is made with dried beans and requires a whole lot of soaking and rinsing, but more on that later.
+Traditionally, the dish is made with dried beans and requires extensive soaking and rinsing (and patience).

 The other key ingredients that you can find in pretty much any tavče gravče recipe are onion and paprika.
 Hungary is better known for its paprika, but we were quite impressed with the variety and quality of paprika in Macedonia.